Skolt Sámi

 The term Skolt was coined by representatives of the majority culture and has negative connotation which can be compared to the term Lapp.
 Nevertheless, it is used in cultural and linguistic studies.
+In 2024, Venke Törmänen, the leader of an NGO called Norrõs Skoltesamene, wrote in Ságat, a Sámi newspaper, saying that the term "Eastern Sámi" ("østsame" in Norwegian) should not be used to refer to the Skolt Sámi.

 History

 On Finnish territory Skolt Sámi was spoken in four villages before the Second World War.
 In Petsamo, Skolt Sámi was spoken in Suonikylä and the village of Petsamo.
 This area was ceded to Russia in the Second World War, and the Skolts were evacuated to the villages of Inari, Sevettijärvi and Nellim in the Inari municipality.

 On the Russian (then Soviet) side the dialect was spoken in the now defunct Sámi settlements of Motovsky, Songelsky, Notozero (hence its Russian name – the Notozersky dialect).
 Some speakers still may live in the villages of Tuloma and Lovozero.

-On Norwegian territory Skolt Sámi was spoken in the Sør-Varanger area with a cultural centre in Neiden.
-The language is not spoken as mother tongue any more in Norway.
+In Norwegian territory, Skolt Sámi was spoken in the Sør-Varanger area with a cultural centre in the village of Neiden.
+The language is not spoken as mother tongue anymore in Norway.

 Status

 Finland

-In Finland, Skolt Sámi is spoken by approximately 400 people.
+In Finland, Skolt Sámi is spoken by approximately 300 or 400 people.
 According to Finland's Sámi Language Act (1086/2003), Skolt Sámi is one of the three Sámi languages that the Sámi can use when conducting official business in Lapland.
 It is an official language in the municipality of Inari, and elementary schools there offer courses in the language, both for native speakers and for students learning it as a foreign language.
 Only a small number of youths learn the language and continue to use it actively.
 Skolt Sámi is thus a seriously endangered language, even more seriously than Inari Sámi, which has a nearly equal number of speakers and is even spoken in the same municipality.
 In addition, there are a lot of Skolts living outside of this area, particularly in the capital region.